Mount Rainier National Park Itinerary (From Locals)

 National park pass

 To enter the park, you’ll need to have an America the Beautiful Pass or pay the entrance fee (details here).
-You can buy either at the gate as you enter the park, but sometimes you can get through the line faster if you already have a pass by purchasing it online.
+You can buy either at the gate as you enter the park, but you can get through the line faster if you already have a pass by purchasing it online.

 Timed entry reservations